 Our unique approach and outstanding team of professional educators ensures every child can succeed.

-As everything we do is about treating your child as an individual, we welcome questions and conversations about your child’s needs as early as you wish.
+We welcome questions and conversations about your child’s needs and interests.
 Please get in touch.

 A 'mind-opening' school.
 La Côte International School is a welcoming international community that gives your child the knowledge, skills and confidence to pursue their dreams anywhere in the world.